magnuswatn/bigacme/docs/RHEL7-example.md

 ## Configuration of bigacme

-Now we are ready to configuration for bigacme.
+Now we are ready to do the configuration for bigacme.
 Repeat these steps for every Big-IP you have (e.g. dev, test, producation).
 Here we are configuring it for a Big-IP we'll call "bigip-test".

 Create a config folder: